Artomatix/infinity_tile_shader/README.md

 # Infinity Tile Shader
 Shader snippets for Artomatix Infinity Tiles (Wang Tiles)

-Artomatix Infinity Tiles are the Artomatix branding of something called Wang Tiles.
+Artomatix Infinity Tiles are automatically generated Wang Tiles.
-Artomatix generates the Wang tiles automatically, which is normally a tedious and lengthy process (example here: http://www.pathofexile.com/forum/view-thread/55091).
+Artomatix generates the Wang tiles, which is normally a tedious and lengthy process (example here: http://www.pathofexile.com/forum/view-thread/55091).
 This repository contains some shader snippets for rendering these tiles in either HLSL or GLSL.

 ## What are Wang Tiles?